Star Wars: Ahsoka season 1: Writing

 The season is set after Ahsoka's appearances in the second season of The Mandalorian and in The Book of Boba Fett, and takes place concurrently with the third season of The Mandalorian.
-It begins with Ahsoka as a wandering rōnin who Filoni compared to the main character of Akira Kurosawa's film Yojimbo (1961), noting that Lucas was inspired by the works of Kurosawa when originally creating Star Wars.
-This depiction of the character comes after Ahsoka's decision to leave the Jedi and the subsequent destruction of the Order in The Clone Wars, as well as the revelation that Anakin is Darth Vader in Rebels.
-This season was Filoni's first opportunity to explore these issues with the character, and he wanted to show what she feels this all means about her own potential for darkness.
-He also wanted to explore Ahsoka's feelings about continuing this legacy with an apprentice of her own, and the relationships between masters and apprentices became a key theme throughout the season.
-Ahsoka is revealed to have taken Sabine on as her Padawan learner after the main events of Rebels, but they parted ways soon after when Sabine's family were killed during the purge of Mandalore and her subsequent internal struggle reminded Ahsoka too much of Anakin.
+It begins with Ahsoka as a wandering rōnin who Filoni compared to the main character of Akira Kurosawa's film Yojimbo (1961), noting that Lucas was inspired by the works of Kurosawa when creating Star Wars.
+This depiction of Ahsoka comes after her decision to leave the Jedi and the subsequent destruction of that order in The Clone Wars, as well as the revelation that Anakin is Darth Vader in Rebels.
+This season was Filoni's first opportunity to explore these issues with the character, and he wanted to show what she thinks this all means about her own potential for darkness.
+He also wanted to explore Ahsoka's feelings about continuing this legacy with an apprentice of her own, and the relationships between masters and apprentices became a key theme for the season.
+Ahsoka is revealed to have taken on Sabine as her Padawan learner after the main events of Rebels, but they parted ways soon after when Sabine's family were killed during the purge of Mandalore and her subsequent internal struggle reminded Ahsoka too much of Anakin.
 Filoni was planning this storyline by the end of Rebels, having come to feel that Sabine was more than just a Mandalorian warrior.
-He saw similarities between the character and Anakin, so he chose to pair Sabine with Ahsoka in the epilogue of Rebels because of the complicated relationship that could potentially be developed between Ahsoka and an apprentice who reminds her of her own master.
-He was also interested by the idea of someone training to be a Jedi who does not have a strong connection to the Force, feeling that differentiated the story from most Star Wars projects which are often about very talented Jedi who he felt were not always relatable to the audience.
-Turning Sabine into a Jedi was previously discussed according to Rebels writer Henry Gilroy during the production that show's third season but the writers' room felt that they would step on Ezra's story and weakly retreading narrative territory, aside that they would be "overkilling" Sabine's character type as a fantastic warrior if she trained as a Jedi, feeling she didn't to be one to be considered a good leader or have a powerful story, instead being able to embrace the Jedi philosophy with the Darksaber.
-As Gilroy had no involvement in Ahsoka, he was surprised and shocked by that development due to how the entire story team discussed and agreed it was a bad idea due to the list of "pros and cons" it had, now feeling that making her a Jedi has"kind of diminished her story" due to not needing to use the Force.
-Filoni disagreed with some fans who felt this was going against the franchise's established rules for the Force, noting that the Force has always been described as connecting to all living beings and adding his view that anyone can become a Jedi with the right training.
+He saw similarities between her and Anakin, and chose to pair Sabine with Ahsoka in the epilogue of Rebels because of the potential for a complicated relationship between the pair.
+He was also interested in someone training to be a Jedi without a strong connection to the Force, feeling that differentiated this story from most Star Wars projects and made it more relatable to the audience.
+Filoni believed this was possible within the franchise's established rules, which state that the Force is connected to all living beings, and he believed anyone could become a Jedi with the right training.